 Open plan sitting room/kitchen comprising:

-Sitting room with modular sofa which converts to a sofa bed (extra charges apply), two armchairs, flat screen Smart TV and Bluetooth speaker.
+Sitting room with modular sofa, two armchairs, Smart TV and Bluetooth speaker.

 Kitchen with gas hob, electric oven, microwave, dishwasher, integrated fridge, integrated freezer, Tassimo coffee machine (pod type).
 There is a washing machine in a utility room off the main access hall.
 Breakfast bar area with stool type seating for four.